AElkhateeb/gatsby-wordpress-dev-kit-arrested-developer/cms/README.md

 You will need an up to date installation of
 [Docker Desktop](https://www.docker.com/get-started) on your machine.
 Sign up for a Docker account, and download the desktop software.
-It's a good idea to run through some of the tutorials if you haven't used Docker before.
+It's a good idea to run through some of the tutorials if you haven't used Docker before, but this installation is intended to be easy to use even if you haven't.

 - With this repo cloned to your local machine, navigate to this folder (cms)
 - `npm install`

 ## getting started

+### environment variables

+You don't need to make any changes, but if you wish to set the ports that Wordpress and/or PHPMyAdmin will be exposed on, you can edit the (.env)[./.env] file in this folder

 ### on the command line